A/B testing on social media is a powerful tool for making the best ads for your specific situation.

 - Dig into existing knowledge for ideas about what will work best—but never be afraid to challenge assumptions.

-- Create two variations based what your research (or your gut) tells you, remembering to have only one element that differs between the variations.
+- Create two variations based on what your research (or your gut) tells you.
+Remember to have only one element differ between the variations.

 - Show each variation to a segment of your followers.

 - Share the winning variation with your entire list, or test it against another small variation to see if you can improve your results further.

 - Share what you learn throughout your organization to build a library of best practices for your brand.

 Best practices for A/B testing to keep in mind

 Social media marketing tools make it easy to generate lots of data about your audience, but lots of data isn’t the same thing as lots of insight.
 These best practices will help you

 A/B testing is a tool, not an end in itself.
 When you have an overarching social media strategy, you can use social testing to move your brand towards goals that are relevant to your overall business plan.

 The most effective A/B tests are ones that respond to a clear question.
 When designing a test, ask yourself “why am I testing this particular element?”

 Learn the basics of statistics